-That might not have been exactly what the Spokane Chiefs were thinking following Saturday night’s 4-3 home loss to Portland in the first round of the Western Hockey League playoffs.
+That might not have been exactly what the Spokane Chiefs were thinking following Saturday night’s 4-3 home loss to Portland in the first-round of the Western Hockey League playoffs.

-But they might want to take such twisted logic to heart in a hurry, or they’ll be bagging up the pucks Tuesday.
+But they might want to take such twisted logic to heart in a hurry, or they’ll be bagging up the pucks on Tuesday.

-“We’ve dug ourselves a pretty big hole,” said Chiefs center Mitch Wahl, who scored one of Spokane’s three third-period goals and assisted on another.
+“We’ve dug ourselves a pretty big hole,” admitted Chiefs center Mitch Wahl, who scored one of Spokane’s three third-period goals and assisted on another.
 “To lose three at home, it’s unacceptable, really.
 The season’s on the line for sure, so we’ll need a big game (on Monday).”

 The Winterhawks dominated this one throughout the first two periods by beating the Chiefs to the majority of loose pucks and doing most of the heavy hitting – or, in other words, wanting it more.